-Hydric inclusions are small areas (inclusions) of hydric soils in the lower positions of a landscape dominated by higher, nonhydric soils and these inclusions are not identified on the soil map, given the map scale.
+Hydric inclusions are small areas (inclusions) of hydric soils in the lower positions of a landscape dominated by higher, non-hydric soils and these inclusions are not identified on the soil map, given the map scale.
 However, hydric inclusions may still have a significant impact on your site.

-The Soil Survey indicates that Hydric Soils are on this site.
+The Soil Survey indicates that Hydric Soils or Soils with Hydric Inclusions are on this site.
 A certified wetland determination may be needed prior to any earth disturbing activities.
-The KDSWCD recommends contacting the proper regulatory agencies (page 27).
+The KDSWCD recommends contacting the proper regulatory agencies (page 29).